uQr/cordova-docs/tutorial-cordova-5/README.md

 	1. Remote mode: The default, flexible security mode that only has a hand full of store submission restrictions
 	2. Local mode: A more secure mode that adds additional protections but disables hosted content and inline script

-These improvements mean that Windows 10 apps provide you with a flexible, yet secure platform that is more compatible with their Android and iOS counterparts in Cordova than ever before.

-Check out the [Cordova Windows 10](http://cordova.apache.org/docs/en/5.1.1/guide_platforms_win8_win10-support.md.html#Cordova%20for%20Windows%2010) documentation for more information on new features.
+These improvements mean that the Windows platform now has a flexible model compatible with Cordova platforms like Android and iOS while still providing you the tools you need to secure your app.
+Check out the [Cordova Windows 10](http://go.microsoft.com/fwlink/?LinkID=617471) documentation for more information on new features.

-Follow these steps to use Cordova Windows 10 with Visual Studio:
+You can follow these steps to use Cordova Windows 10 with Visual Studio:

-1. Install the [Windows 10 Tools for Visual Studio](http://www.microsoft.com) if you have not already.
+1. Install the [Windows 10 Tools for Visual Studio](http://go.microsoft.com/fwlink/?LinkID=617471) if you have not already.

 2. In your project, open the config.xml designer by double clicking on config.xml